vstelmakh/flipper/badusb/windows/video-on-mousemove/README.md

 ## Setup
 1. Provide a valid link for video in [script.txt](./script.txt#L11).
 2. Rename `script.txt` to any desired script name.
-Remeber `.txt` extension is required.
+Remember `.txt` extension is required.
 3. Upload `%any-name%.txt` to Flipper `badusb` dir.

 > Keep in mind video will be downloaded on target.
 Smaller size - faster setup time.